The Balloon Buster

 Second Lieutenant Frank Luke nursed the engine of his French Spad-13 as twilight was falling over the field at Coincy near the Western Front.
 He was late again, the rest of the planes from his squadron had returned much earlier from their evening protection patrol for two photographic Salmsons from the 88th squadron.
 So, what else was new?
 Luke was always returning late, and usually alone, after being separated from his squadron on most of their missions.

 The 16-plane patrol including three from Luke's 27th Aero Squadron had left shortly after five o'clock that evening on what would be a frustrating, but uneventful patrol.
 Shortly after takeoff, the American pilots began dropping out of formation one-by-one as they struggled with the temperamental engines of their Spads, (most of them less than two weeks old).
-In very short order, about the only airplane still flying was that of 27th Squadron Commander Major Harold Hartney.
+In very short order, the only airplane still flying was that of 27th Squadron Commander Major Harold Hartney.

 Hartney was furious as he headed back to the airfield at Coincy.
 These new Spads were proving to be an airborne disaster.
 Mechanical problems were knocking far more of his planes out of the sky than the Germans were.
 An Ace with five kills while flying with the British Royal Air Force before transferring to the new American First Pursuit Group, Hartney was one of the few experienced pilots in the air that day.
 Despite his experience, he never noticed the four enemy aircraft that slipped up on his tail or heard the rattle of machinegun fire from the one other Spad still flying.
 He didn't even know he had an ally behind him, single-handedly taking on four enemy planes, as Hartney banked and headed safely home to land at Coincy.